13th Month Pay Vs. Christmas Bonus: Know The Difference5 min read

-It is an employer’s legal obligation to grant 13th-month pay to its employees.
-All employees regardless of status, is entitled to receive this benefit if he/she has worked for at least one (1) month in the company.
+All employees, regardless of status, are entitled to receive this benefit if he/she has worked for at least on month in the company.
 It should be released not later than December 24 of each year.

-Regular workers who are not granted the 13th month pay have the right to sue their employers.
-On the other hand, an employer’s failure to provide bonuses to its employees is not subject to any legal action, unless it has been a long-standing practice in the company, or is a part of the signed contract of the employee.
+And as for Christmas bonus, an employer’s failure to provide bonuses to its employees is not subject to any legal action, unless it has been a long-standing practice in the company or is a part of the signed contract of the employee.
 This is supported by the Labor Code.

-The computation is based on the total basic monthly salary of an employee for the whole year divided by 12 months.
+The computation is based on the total basic annual salary of an employee, divided by the number of months you were in the company.
 If you were employed by the same company for one whole year, you will be able to receive this benefit in full.

-13th Month Pay = Php25,000 x 8 = P200,000 / 12 = P16,666.67
+13th Month Pay = P25,000 x 8 = P200,000 / 12 = P16,666.67

 The basic salary is made up of the amount paid by the employer to its employee for the services done without the deductions of contributions, personal income tax, and other company-imposed deductions (i.e. tardiness or unpaid leaves).

-In essence, the bonus is an employer’s voluntary obligation to the employees.
+In essence, every type of bonus is an employer’s voluntary obligation to the employees.
 It is upon the employer’s discretion to release bonuses depending on the company practice.

 A bonus is granted by the employer to show appreciation or gratitude to its employees.
 It may be determined based on an employee’s length of stay, exceptional performance, or a company’s high productivity.

 A bonus is based upon the discretion of the company and is not mandated by law.
 Therefore, it is not subject to tax.
-Employers may provide cash including other gifts according to the company’s terms and conditions.
+Employers may provide cash and/or other gifts according to the company’s terms and conditions.